Inclusive

 Representation

-Acknowledging that we are a society of many different groups that don’t always receive equal treatment helps frame the way we communicate.
 As you create messaging, imagine diverse individuals reading or viewing it.
-Do they see themselves reflected as more than a token presence?
-Regularly check your work to see if you’ve represented multiple audiences within it.
+Do they see themselves reflected as more than a token presence in your writing?
+When appropriate, check your work to see if you’ve represented multiple audiences within it.

-• When creating content, consider whether the names, voices, descriptions, images and experiences you are depicting represent a diverse cross-section of society.
-Regularly include a variety of identities and experiences in your work, and create opportunities to feature underrepresented identities.
+- When creating content, consider whether the names, voices, descriptions, images and experiences you are depicting represent a broad cross-section of society.
+Regularly include a variety of identities and experiences in your work, and create opportunities to feature a range of identities.

-• Consider who you might be inadvertently excluding or alienating, for example, by assuming a single perspective, such as a specific religious holiday.
+- Consider whom you might be inadvertently excluding or alienating by assuming a single perspective, such as talking about a specific religious holiday as if the reader undoubtedly celebrates it.
 When possible, reframe your language to encompass multiple perspectives.

 People-First Language

-Identities are multifaceted, and individuals may identify in diverse or complex ways.
-It is important to keep this in mind to avoid reducing anyone to a single identity or group.
+Identities are multifaceted, and individuals may self-identify in a variety of complex ways.
+It is important to keep this in mind and to refrain from reducing anyone to a single identity or category.
 Avoid oversimplification, stereotyping and generalizations when referring to individuals or any group of people.

 When possible, refer to a person before their descriptor.
 For example, “person with a disability” is preferable to “disabled person”; “person experiencing depression” is preferable to “depressed person” or “mentally ill person”; and “uses a wheelchair” is preferable to any descriptor that places the characteristic before the person.

-Be careful when using culturally specific descriptions, quotations or phrases with which you’re not familiar.
-When you’re working with this kind of material, start by doing research to learn as much as you can about the topic, culture or person you’re writing about.
+When writing about communities you’re not a part of, be careful if you use culturally specific descriptions, quotations or phrases unique to that community.
+Start by doing research to learn as much as you can about the topic, culture or person you’re writing about.
 Context is key, and authenticity is important.
 Always be respectful in tone, and consult a knowledgeable reviewer if you need help.

 Pay close attention to preferred terms for a given group, such as “Native American,” “American Indian,” “Indigenous” or “First Nations” rather than “Indian.”
 The AP Stylebook’s entry on race-related coverage provides helpful guidance on this topic.

-Many common sayings have problematic origins.
-It’s impossible to know all of them, so in general, it’s best to use straightforward wording and avoid idiomatic language.
-If you choose to use an idiom or common saying, do an internet search first to learn more about the term’s origins, and don’t use it if it’s based on a historical injustice.
+When writing for a broad audience, it’s best to use plain language, straightforward wording and to avoid using idioms, which can be unclear, confusing or even hurtful.
+If you do choose to use an idiom or a common turn of phrase, do an internet search first to learn more about the term’s origins, and don’t use it if it might hinder communication with your audience.

 Do you have a question or suggestion?